lab596/civiform/Guide-for-the-main-project-on-call-engineer.md

 cases passing CI checks indicates the change is acceptable, that not always the case and more diligence is required ([here's an example](https://github.com/seattle-uat/civiform/pull/2130#discussion_r834714183)).
 Be sure you understand what is being updated before approving.
 If need be, get in touch with the broader engineering team to help evaluate a given PR.

+**Do not merge terraform-related dependency updates without first manually exercising the code, we do not have automated tests for terraform/deployment configuration.** Feel free to close related PRs and file issues for performing the upgrade.